uservoice/uservoice-ios-sdk/README.md

 Overview
 --------

-(This documentation is for version 1.0.2, which is the latest release of the SDK.)
+(This documentation is for the master, or work-in-progress, version of the SDK.)

 The UserVoice iOS SDK allows you to embed UserVoice directly in your iOS app.
 You will need to have a UserVoice account for it to connect to.